PCI DSS Compliance (Checklist, Requirements, How to Check, etc.)

 Other Entities

-Any other organizations involved in payment card processing, such as third-party service providers and vendors whose products or services can affect the security of cardholder data, should also comply with PCI DSS.
+Organizations involved in payment card processing, including third-party service providers and vendors, must also adhere to PCI DSS compliance.
+Their products or services can impact the security of cardholder data, making compliance essential for safeguarding sensitive information.

 Different levels of PCI compliance exist based on the volume of transactions processed annually.
 These levels determine the specific compliance validation requirements for merchants and service providers: